kobber/Raspberry-Core/README.md

 - Ash Ovens, crafted from Ash Bricks (Supplementaries).
 - Silt Ovens, crafted from Silt Bricks (Twigs).
 - Lead Grate, crafted from Lead Blocks (Oreganized)

+### Features
+- Copper Armour (Copperized) will grant the new Aftershock effect when struck by lightning.
+This effect increases attack speed and movement speed.
+- Copper Armour (Copperized) will grant Lightning Resistance (CoFH Core) effect.

 ### Fixes
 - Jerky (Brewin and Chewin) and other items without a fluid no longer cause a ticking block entity crash.